Karpeles Manuscript Library Museum (Jacksonville): Karpeles Museum

 The Jacksonville Karpeles Manuscript Library Museum opened in 1992.
-It is privately owned by David Karpeles, a former math professor who made millions investing in real estate before taking up manuscript collecting.
+It was privately owned by David Karpeles, a former math professor who made millions investing in real estate before taking up manuscript collecting.
 In 1983 he began opening museums across the country to house his collection, now the world's largest.
-The museum features three or four exhibits from Karpeles' collection a year, as well as exhibits from other collectors and around six art exhibits.
+The museum featured three or four exhibits from Karpeles' collection a year, as well as exhibits from other collectors and around six art exhibits.

-The museum maintains the building's original features, many reflecting it status as a church.
+The museum maintained the building's original features, many reflecting its status as a church.
 These features include large stained glass windows, an altar area, and upstairs gallery seating.
-There are also relics left behind by the building's former occupants, including a piano and a collection of books that the museum has turned into a sort of special library, allowing visitors to sit in a comfortable chair while reading.
+There were also relics left behind by the building's former occupants, including a piano and a collection of books that the museum has turned into a sort of special library, allowing visitors to sit in a comfortable chair while reading.
 As previously owned by Christian Scientists, the books are mostly religious or medical in nature though there are also many classics.

-After 30 years, the museum is set to close in 2023.
+After 30 years, the museum closed in 2023.

+In 2023, the former museum was purchased by new owners who reopened the buildings as Karpeles Grand, an event venue.